ehlesp/smallab-k8s-pve-guide/G026 - K3s cluster setup 09 ~ Setting up a kubectl client for remote access.md

 The configuration file you need is inside the server node of your K3s cluster:

-1. Get into your K3s cluster's server node, and open the `/etc/rancher/k3s/k3s.yaml` file in it.
+1. Get into your K3s cluster's server node, then open the `/etc/rancher/k3s/k3s.yaml` file in it.
 It should look like this:

     ~~~yaml
     apiVersion: v1